randyoyarzabal/chief/docs/README.md

     git clone --depth=1 https://github.com/randyoyarzabal/chief.git $HOME/.chief
     ```

 2. Make a copy a config template from the 'templates' directory.
-Note that it need to be placed outside the root of Chief.
+Note that it needs to be placed outside the root of Chief.

     ```bash
     cp templates/chief_config_template.sh ~/.chief_config.sh
     ```

-    Change the configuration to suit.
+    Modify the configuration with `chief.config` to suit your needs.

-3. Define the following variables and source call in your start-up script (.bash_profile for example).
+3. Define the following variables and source call in your start-up script (.bash_profile, for example).

     For example: